How to Improve Your Skin During Menopause

 Skin care during menopause

-Changes at the hormonal level can be regulated through medical treatment.
+You can regulate changes at the hormonal level through medical treatment.

 There are certain habits, however, that women should modify or improve if they want to look more radiant and have fresh skin during this time.